Azure/k8s-actions/docker-logout/README.md

 # Log out from a container registry

+> The docker-login Actions in this repository will be deleted in the near future.
+Please use the Docker Actions from [container-actions](https://github.com/Azure/container-actions/edit/master/README.md).

 Use this GitHub Action to delete the container registry context from the runner.
 The context file is created when [docker-login](https://github.com/Azure/k8s-actions/tree/master/docker-login) action is used.

 ```yaml